-If the DSF is "high" at the falling edge of RAS, special functions such as split transfer, flash write, load color register can be invoked.

-If the DSF is "low" at the falling edge of $\overline{RAS}$ and "high" at the falling edge of $\overline{CAS}$ , the block write feature can be invoked.
+If the DSF is "high" at the falling edge of RAS, special functions such as split transfer, flash write, load mask register, load color register, CBRS and CBRN can be invoked.
+If the DSF is "low" at the falling edge of RAS and "high" at the falling edge of CAS, the block write feature can be invoked.